Quantum bounds and device-independent security with rank-one qubit measurements: Methods

 with $k_b > 0$ and $\ket{\beta_b}$ normalized vectors in the qubit space.
 By considering rank-one POVMs, we include all extremal POVMs in a bidimensional Hilbert space \cite{D'Ariano_2005}, which are those that cannot be expressed as convex combinations of other POVMs.
 However, there are rank-one POVMs which are non-extremal (see, for example, Sec.\ \ref{sec:non_ext_4}).

 In the device-independent framework, the joint state \eqref{eq:state_Bloch} and the measurements \eqref{eq:F_proj} are unknown.
 In principle, the state shared between the two parties could even be mixed and entangled with an eavesdropper, Eve.
-However, by considering its purification in a larger Hilbert space we can describe it as a tripartite pure state, $\ket{\psi} \in \mathcal{H}_A \otimes \mathcal{H}_B \otimes \mathcal{H}_E$, without loosing in generality.
+However, by considering its purification in a larger Hilbert space we can describe it as a tripartite pure state, $\ket{\psi} \in \mathcal{H}_A \otimes \mathcal{H}_B \otimes \mathcal{H}_E$, without losing in generality.
 Similarly, through the Stinespring dilation, the measurements on the state can be always modeled as orthogonal projective measurements \cite{Stinespring1955}.
+Specifically, we highlight that, given any measurement strategy (in general non-projective) performed by Alice and Bob, and generating some observed joint probability distribution, a projective strategy leading to the same distribution can always be found (see Theorem 3.13 and Lemma 3.15 in \cite{baptista2023}).
 In particular, the measurements from which randomness is extracted are denoted by $\Pi_b$ acting on Bob's Hilbert space, $\mathcal{H}_B$ and satisfying

 The standard way to certify DI randomness from POVM outcomes relies on self-testing results \cite{PhysRevLett.108.100402, Woodhead_2020,PhysRevA.91.052111,PhysRevA.98.042336}.
-Typically, it involves considering an extra set of unitary measurements on Alice's and Bob's sides, $A_j$ and $B_k$ ($j,k=1,2,3$),that can maximally violate an appropriate set of tilted CHSH inequalities.
-If such a violation is observed, it is possible to conclude that, up to local unitary transformations and possibly enlarging the Hilbert space \cite{Woodhead_2020},
+Typically, it involves considering an extra set of unitary measurements on Alice's and Bob's sides, $A_j$ and $B_k$ ($j=1,2,3$ and $k=1, \dots , 6$), that can maximally violate an appropriate set of tilted CHSH inequalities.
+If such a violation is observed, it is possible to conclude that, up to local unitary transformations and possibly enlarging the Hilbert space (see Lemma 1 in \cite{Woodhead_2020}) the shared state between Alice and Bob is $\ket{\psi}=\ket{\phi_{\theta}}\ket{\xi}$, where $\ket{\phi_{\theta}}$ is the state \eqref{eq:state_Bloch} and $\ket{\xi}$ is an unknown state, possibly entangled with an eavesdropper Eve.
+Alice's operators act trivially on $\ket{\xi}$ while on $\ket{\phi_\theta}$ their action is

-with $C$ a $\pm 1$ valued hermitian operator.
-Here $\ket{\phi_{\theta}}$ is the state \eqref{eq:state_Bloch} and $\ket{\xi}$ is an unknown state, possibly entangled with an eavesdropper Eve, on which Alice's operators act trivially.
-The operator $C$ appears to take into account that correlations are invariant under complex conjugation, which cannot be described by a local unitary transformation \cite{mckague2010quantuminformationprocessingadversarial,McKague_2011,PhysRevA.98.042336}.
+The operator $C$ is a $\pm 1$ valued hermitian operator and it appears to take into account that correlations are invariant under complex conjugation, which cannot be described by a local unitary transformation \cite{mckague2010quantuminformationprocessingadversarial,McKague_2011,PhysRevA.98.042336}.
 While the precise form of $C$ is not directly needed for our analysis, the observed Bell inequality violation guarantees that Alice's operators anti-commute on the state \cite{Woodhead_2020,PhysRevA.98.042336}:

 and the joint correlations between Alice and Eve factorize:

 with $E_e$ a generic operator of Eve.

 After this first self-testing step, the problem can be expressed as follows: Alice and Bob have self-tested the action of Alice's operators $A_j$ \eqref{eq:op_alice} on the shared state $\ket{\phi_{\theta}}\ket\xi$.
 Our aim is to generate random numbers from the $d$-outcome measurement $\qty{\Pi_b}$ satisfying